-David is the author of six photography books.
-He recently completed a trilogy of books, “Where’s the Monkey?”, “Here’s the Deal!” and “All My Pictures Look the Same.” with Cafe Royal Books, London.
+David is the author of four monographs, 40 Miles of Bad Road…, ALL MY LIES ARE TRUE…, “THIS IS WHY WE CAN’T HAVE NICE THINGS!” and his latest book, NO PLAN B. He also completed a trilogy of books, “Where’s the Monkey?”, “Here’s the Deal!” and “All My Pictures Look the Same.” with Cafe Royal Books, London.

-David’s photographs and books are in the permanent collections of various museums and institutions, including:
+David’s photographs and/or books are in the permanent collections of over 50 libraries and museums including:

 Museum of Modern Art, New York, NY